jenkinsci/gitlab-plugin/README.md

 ### Authentication Security

-APITOKENS and other secrets MUST not be send over unsecure connections.
+API tokens and other secrets MUST not be sent over unsecure connections.
 So, all connections SHOULD use HTTPS.

-Note: Certificates are free and easy to manage with [LetsEncrypt](https://letsencrypt.org/).
+> Note: Certificates are free and easy to manage with [LetsEncrypt](https://letsencrypt.org/).

 ### Configuring global authentication
 1. Create a user in Jenkins which has, at a minimum, Job/Build permissions